Mozambique protests: Can SADC resolve the political impasse? – DW – 11/14/2024

 Mozambique protests: Can SADC resolve the political impasse?November 14, 2024

-The SADC comprises 16 nations: Angola, Botswana, Comoros, the Democratic Republic of Congo, Eswatini, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Tanzania, Zambia, and Zimbabwe.
+The post-election violence unfolding in Mozambique, where the ruling party has been accused of rigging a presidential election to extend its 49 years in power, will be top of the summit's agenda.

-The post-election violence unfolding in Mozambique will be top of the summit's agenda.
+According to Human Rights Watch, at least 30 people have been killed in the nearly three weeks of protests that have followed the vote on October 9.

 "Initially, [the SADC summit] was put together to address the issues relating to the development in the Democratic Republic of Congo," said Piers Pigou, a political analyst on southern Africa at the Institute for Security Studies (ISS) in Pretoria.